mhhollomon/yalr/README.md

     defined before use.
 Rules may still be referenced before they are defined.

 - the `rf:` and `rm:` regex prefixes have been removed.

+- the 'r:' regex prefix now refers to the built-in regex engine rather than C++ ECMAScript regexes.
+Those are now specified using the 'e:' prefix.

+- the generated lexer now uses a DFA to to find matches.
+Single quted strings and 'r:' regexes participate.
+The new 'e:' regex does not.

 - Addition of a new `termset` statement for easy addition of enum style identifiers.